partmor/SDC-Particle-Filter/README.md

 In this project, the vehicle is simplified with the **bycicle model**:
 + 2D motion
 + The front wheels of the car are connected to the rear wheels by a rigid beam with fixed length
-+ The front two wheels are together, so they can be represented by one wheel.
++ The front two wheels are actioned together, so they can be represented by one wheel.
 The same holds for the rear wheels.
 + The car is controlled with a steering angle of the simplified front wheel.

 Bearing this in mind, the location of each particle will be determined by its `[x, y]` position and heading `theta`.